 This Privacy Notice refers to personal data, this is defined as information concerning any living person (a natural person) that is not already in the public domain.
 We are providing this statement to be transparent about how we collect, store and process an individual’s and organisational data.
 We want you to understand your enhanced rights and our increased accountability when we process and store your information.

 We act as a Data Controller when personal data is provided by the individual; given as a referral; purchased through a third party or is public information that we have researched.
 Where the data is provided by an employer, we will act as Data Processor if specifically requested by them.
 This data will be held on our systems, these are protected by firewalls, secure passwords and encryption.
 The information we collect is for use in a business-to-business context, and unless provided by you, we will not hold any home addresses or non-business information, unless specifically requested to.

-Our head office is based in Richmond (UK).
+Our head office is based in Kingston Upon Thames (UK).
 Our finance office is based in Ely (UK).